 - The Centre has seen a gradual increase in the number of children needing protective care over the years.
 This has led to the opening of other similar centers across the country.
 The average population presently at the Center ranges between 30 and 60.

 The children represent the many different cultural backgrounds found in Belize.
 The children come to the Center for many reasons.
 Most of the children at the center have been abused, neglected, or abandoned.
 These children need a loving and caring environment in which to grow and develop.

-A Board of Governors, made up of caring individuals from the community, is appointed by the Ministry of Human Development, Women and Civil Society to assist with the smooth running of the Center.
+A Board of Governors, made up of caring individuals from the community, is appointed by the Ministry of Human Development, Social Transformation and Poverty Alleviation to assist with the smooth running of the Center.
 The Board consists of ten members and has representation from the Ministry in the form of the Director of the Human Services Department, the Coordinator of the Family Services Division and the Foster Mother of the Center.
 The other members represent the public, private, and business community.

 The Board of Governors identifies and develops projects to enhance the quality of service offered to the children at the centre.
 The board is authorized and actively solicits funds for the financing of these projects.